ARM-software/vscode-environment-manager/README.md

 ## Submit feedback

-To submit feedback, please [open a bug report or a feature request](https://github.com/Arm-Software/vscode-environment-manager/issues/new/choose).
+To submit feedback, please [see our support page](https://www.keil.arm.com/support/#:~:text=Installing%20the%20Tools).